 - 4.11 The external auditor (Ernst and Young LLP), was re-appointed by Public Sector Auditor Appointments in 2017.
-External Audit provides a further source of assurance by reviewing the annual accounts and value for money assessment and reporting upon internal control processes and any other matters relevant to their statutory functions and codes of practice.
-At the time of writing the 2021/22 audit is being concluded along with the value for money conclusion.
-The External Auditor's Annual Audit Letter will therefore be issued in due course. - There was a new PSAA procurement process undertaken to appoint auditors for the next 5 year appointing period and notification was received in autumn 2022 as to who

-- the external auditor will be for the PCC and Chief Constable.
+External Audit provides a further source of assurance by reviewing the annual accounts and value for money assessment and reporting upon internal control processes and any other matters relevant to their statutory functions and codes of practice. - There was a new PSAA procurement process undertaken to appoint auditors for the next 5 year appointing period and notification was received in autumn 2022 as to who the external auditor will be for the PCC and Chief Constable.
 Ernst and Young LLP were reappointed under the procurement. - 4.13 His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) assesses police forces across England and Wales under the Police Effectiveness, Efficiency, and Legitimacy (PEEL) inspection programme.
-A model of continuous assessment has been adopted to achieve a broader and more comprehensive understanding of force performance. - The Constabulary was last subject to a PEEL inspection between June 2021 and June 2022, with HMICFRS publishing their findings report in October 2022.
+A model of continuous assessment has been adopted to achieve a broader and more comprehensive understanding of force performance.

+- 4.14 The Constabulary was last subject to a PEEL inspection between June 2021 and June 2022, with HMICFRS publishing their findings report in October 2022.
 A copy of the inspection report can be found on the HMICFRS public website: PEEL 2021/22: An inspection of Norfolk Constabulary - 4.15 The Constabulary received the following gradings: